micahbf/micahmoto/_posts/2019-11-16-two-cities-and-change.md

 After a not-so-restful night in Huajuapan – why would you put a bright-ass flood light outside of a room window which doesn’t have curtains, but more importantly WHY would you put a very sonorous caged tropical songbird in the courtyard of a hotel, also right next to my door – I rode to Oaxaca City aka Oaxaca de Juárez, Oaxaca.

 This is also a really cool city, and probably the one I would come back to first after CDMX.
-It has a reputation as the culinary capital of Mexico, which was borne out by many delights, perhaps chief of which is the tlayuda, kind of a hybrid between nachos and pizzas, with various meats and tomato and avocado placed upon a bed of beans and cheese on a giant tostada.
+It has a reputation as the culinary capital of Mexico, which was borne out by many delights, perhaps chief of which is the tlayuda, kind of a hybrid between nachos and pizza, with various meats and tomato and avocado placed upon a bed of beans and cheese on a giant tostada.
 I have no idea why this hasn’t become an institution of Mexican restaurants in the US.

 {% picture tlayuda.jpg --alt A delicious tlayuda %}